 Here’s how you can optimize your sales process and maximize revenue.

 What Defines a Sales Process, And How is it Measured?

-It all starts with an inquiry, which you should respond to as soon as possible—don’t take longer than 24 hours.
+It all starts with an inquiry, which you should respond to as soon as possible—and certainly no longer than 24 hours.
 Now comes the important part: Qualifying their needs to see if they are the right person for the product.
 Ask about budget and whether there is a timeline for buying.
 If all sounds good, drop them an email with a presentation of products within 48 hours.

-Here’s where things get interesting — it’s time to follow up with a phone call within the next two days so you can live demo products.
-Once you have a meeting scheduled; it’s time to meet.
+But here’s where things get interesting–it’s time to follow up with a phone call within the next two days so you can live demo products.
+Once you have a meeting scheduled, it’s time to meet in person.
 Make a proposal during the appointment, and if all goes well, shortly after you will close the deal.